 Step 4: For format, choose MP4 if it is not selected and select Web Optimized.

-On Audio tab, select AAC (avcodec) codec.
-Choose the 48 Hz as Samplerate.
+Step 10: On Audio tab, select AAC (avcodec) for codec.
 For Mixdown choose Stereo .
 Choose 320 for your audio Bitrate.

 How about you?
 Do you reduce the size of your videos before uploading them to YouTube or Facebook?